June 17 - World Day to Combat Desertification and Drought

 In dealing with drought, the world only very slowly is shifting from a reactive and crisis-based approach to a proactive and risk-based drought management approach.
 The nature-based solutions and, among them, the regeneration of forests and the increase of tree cover through agroforestry and reforestation are particularly promising.

-In recent years forestation and agroforestry have been proposed as potential tools in climate-change mitigation strategies, contributing to water retention and water recycling over the land surfaces, leading to build-up of organically enriched soil, with increased water-holding capacity and contributing to surface roughness, which increases turbulence and slows down the air passing overhead, thus maintaining more moisture locally and increasing rainfall locally and downwind.
+In recent years forestation and agroforestry have been proposed as potential tools in climate-change mitigation strategies, contributing to water retention and water recycling over the land surfaces, leading to a build-up of organically enriched soil, with increased water-holding capacity and contributing to surface roughness, which increases turbulence and slows down the air passing overhead, thus maintaining more moisture locally and increasing rainfall locally and downwind.

 Planting trees in new forests and agroforestry systems that also economically benefit people is thus a means to combat desertification and drought and to mitigate and adapt to climate change.